mgord9518/imgconv/README.md

 ```
 ConvertFile(src string, dest string, w int, h int, format string) error {
 ```
-ConvertFile takes a filepath, destination filepath, width, height and destination image format as input, returning a filepath of the converted image
+ConvertFile takes a filepath, destination filepath, width, height and destination image format as input, returning a filepath of the converted image.
+If not successful, the file remains unchanged and no file will be supplied at 'dest'.

 ### ConvertFileWithAspect
 ```
 func ConvertFileWithAspect(src string, dest string, maxRes int, format string) error {
 ```
-ConvertFileWithAspect is a combination of ConvertWithAspect and ConvertFile
+ConvertFileWithAspect is a combination of ConvertWithAspect and ConvertFile.